Magnetism and Quantum Melting in Moir\'e-Material Wigner Crystals: Discussion

 In this work we have focused on generalized Wigner crystal states on a triangular moiré superlattice, appearing on TMD heterobilayers and tuned by the displacement field.
 Some TMD homobilayers can be approximated by honeycomb moiré superlattice models \cite{Mattia} and incompressible states are also expected to appear if long-range interactions are strong enough \cite{LiangFuMonteCarlo,HoneycombWCTenessee}.
 In that case applying a displacement field breaks inversion symmetry and induces a complex hopping, which could modify the picture presented here and deserves further analysis.
 In a broader context, recent experimental efforts on designing patterned dielectrics that induce a superlattice on semiconductors or semimetals \cite{PatternedDean} could also host generalized Wigner crystals and the results obtained here would apply in the triangular case of those systems.

-This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Awards $\#$ DE-SC0022106 and NMD acknowledges helpful interactions with Nai Chao Hu, Eun-Ah Kim and Yiqing Zhou.
+{\it Acknowledgments} -- We thank Nai Chao Hu, Eun-Ah Kim, Johannes Motruk and Yiqing Zhou for helpful interactions.
+This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Awards $\#$ DE-SC0022106.
+The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing high-performance computer resources.
 PP acknowledges support from the Polish National Science Centre based on Decision No. 2021/41/B/ST3/03322.
-The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing high-performance computer resources.

 \onecolumngrid